 The Childhood Immunisation Service delivers routine immunisations in educational settings, and community clinics, please click here for information on the other vaccination programmes we offer.

-School session and community clinics dates will be available from the end of September 2017.
+School session and community clinics dates will be shared on Facebook and Twitter – see below.

 Frequently Asked Questions